polhenarejos/picokeys-docs/docs/picokeyapp/concepts.md

 To use PicoKeys devices correctly, remember:

-- PicoKeyApp is the management interface
+- PicoKey App is the management interface
 - Firmware defines actual device functionality
 - Board selection and registration are irreversible
 - Commissioning finalizes device setup